• Skip to primary navigation

 You can use 3 fresh or frozen whole chicken breasts in this recipe instead of pre-cooked and shredded.

-Here are the guidelines to follow for frozen chicken breasts: The frozen chicken needs to be able to thaw and cook during the process and at some point during the cooking get up to 165°.
-So if you’re are cooking it on low you may need to turn it up on high for an hour or so to get the chicken to the correct temperature.
+Here are the guidelines to follow for frozen chicken breasts: The frozen chicken needs to be able to thaw and cook during the process and, at some point during the cooking, get up to 165°.
+So, if you are cooking it on low, you will need to turn it up on high for an hour or so to get the chicken to the correct temperature.

 For fresh whole chicken breasts, you can use the low or high setting.